zhaw/neural_style/README.md

 Folder texturenet implements [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](http://arxiv.org/abs/1603.03417).
 It also trains a network to do optimization.
 [Original Torch version](https://github.com/DmitryUlyanov/texture_nets)

+Folder fast_mrf_cnn trains network to do optimization in mrf_cnn.
+It is very fast and can give result similar to but not as good as mrf_cnn.

 Folder old_stuff contains some pretrained texture network models.